-Divorce is a complex and emotional process, with the stress of divorce papers and thoughts of how much doses a divorce cost, it becomes even more difficult with the added layer of immigration status.
+Divorce is a complex and emotional process, with the stress of divorce papers and thoughts of how much doses a divorce costs, it becomes even more difficult with the added layer of immigration status.
 Whether you or your spouse is a non-citizen, your immigration status can impact the outcome of your divorce in numerous ways.
-In this blog, we will explore the various factors that come into play and help you understand your options as you navigate this difficult situation.
+This blog explores the factors and options involved in navigating the relevance of creating a will and trust during difficult situations.

-One of the main ways that immigration status can affect a divorce is through the issuance of a green card.
-If you are a non-citizen and your spouse is a U.S. citizen or permanent resident, your green card may be tied to your marriage.
-If your marriage ends in divorce, you may face the threat of losing your immigration status and being deported.
+Immigration status can significantly impact divorces, primarily through green card issuance.
+If you are a non-citizen married to a U.S. citizen or permanent resident, your green card may be linked to your marriage.
+Divorce puts you at risk of losing immigration status and facing deportation.